13lack13lood/13lack13lood/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a mathematics student at the University of Waterloo
+I'm a Data Science student at the University of Waterloo

 ### 🔭 **I’m currently working on:**